 - sang for the elderly residents of our local community at Christmas in Shoreham Village Hall and Sevenoaks Baptist Church;

 - performed on stage at the Sevenoaks Arts Festival;

 - visited local and national places of interest to support the curriculum eg London Zoo, Lullingstone Castle, Kent Life, Maidstone Museum, Drusilla's Park, the British Museum, the Peacock Theatre and Horton Kirby Science Park;

 - participated in residential trips in East Sussex and Kent; and

 - attended a range of enrichment events at Sevenoaks School eg concerts, Science workshops, singing events and sports events.

 We are proud to offer an extensive range of clubs that take place every day before, during or after school which provide opportunities for the children to develop existing talents and interests or to embrace new hobbies and skills.

-In 2016-17 and again in 207-18, we achieved the Gold Sports Mark for Schools and 100% of Key Stage 2 pupils represented the school in a competitive sporting activity.
+Since 2016, we have achieved the Gold Sports Mark for Schools and 100% of Key Stage 2 pupils represented the school in a competitive sporting activity.